Fahim0729/PowerBi_-Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 **👥 1.
 How many professionals participated in this survey?**

-🟩 A total of **630** data professionals from around the globe took part in this survey.
+🟩 A total of 630 data professionals from various countries participated in this survey.

 ---